Montreal Bed Bugs Extermination

 Bed Bug Bites

-Most bug bug problems are not detected until someone has been bitten.
+Usually, bed bug problems are not detected until someone has been bitten.
 The bite is painless.
-The salivary fluid injected by bed bugs typically causes the skin to become irritated and inflamed, although individuals can differ in their sensitivity.
+The salivary fluid injected by this insect typically causes the skin to become irritated and inflamed, although individuals can differ in their sensitivity.
 A small, hard, swollen, white welt may develop at the site of each bite.
 This is accompanied by severe itching that lasts for several hours to days.

-While the former measures are helpful, insecticides are important for bed bug elimination.
+Insecticides are important for bed bug elimination.
 Pest control professionals treat using a variety of low-odor sprays, dusts, and aerosols.
-(Baits designed to control ants and cockroaches are ineffective).
 Application entails treating all cracks and crevices where the bugs are discovered, or tend to hide.
-Eliminating bed bugs from mattresses and box springs is challenging.
+Eliminating this pest from mattresses and box springs is challenging.
 If there are holes or tears in the fabric, the bugs and eggs may be inside, as well as outside.
 There also are restrictions on how beds can be treated with pesticides.
 For these reasons, pest control firms sometimes recommend that infested beds be discarded.
 If disposal isn't an option, encasing the mattress and box spring will be helpful if bugs are still present.
 (Pestroy sells zippered matress and box spring encasements, please call for pricing details).
 Vacuuming and brushing will further help to remove bugs and eggs from mattresses and box springs that cannot be discarded.